strusoft/femdesign-api/README.md

 To be added

 ## Versioning
-Future versioning will be using the following structure: `major.minor.patch` where major follows the FEM-Design version, .
+Future versioning will be using the following structure: `major.minor.patch` where major follows the FEM-Design version.

 ## Authors
 The FEM-Design API repository is developed and maintained by StruSoft.
 The main developers are: